yep/usergrid-docker/README.md

     cd java && build -t java .

-Then, in each `Dockerfile` change `FROM yep1/usergrid-java` to `FROM java` to use the above java container.
+Then, in each `Dockerfile` change `FROM yep1/usergrid-java` to `FROM java` to use the local java container created above.

 Finally, build the containers: